-The patient’s lifestyle is an important factor to consider when choosing hearing aids.
+The patient’s lifestyle is an important factor to consider.
 If a person is socially active and experiences different types of hearing situations, like talking in public places or talking a great deal on the telephone.
 Those people require a more sophisticated hearing aid that can adjust to different hearing situations.
 Basic models tend to work better for those that have a more inactive lifestyle.

 Everyone has different styles and preferences.
-Some people prefer hearing aids that are almost invisible, so people do not notice the hearing aids.
-Other people like to have control over the volume of the hearing aid.
-Some people just want hearing aids that require minimal maintenance.
+Some people prefer those that are almost invisible, so people do not notice you are wearing them.
+Other people like to have control over the volume.
+Some people just want something that requires minimal maintenance.

-The audiologist will recommend a few hearing aid options that are at different price points, depending on the severity of hearing loss, activity level and preferences.
-It can be helpful to try different hearing aids for a few hours or a day to see if you are satisfied with that model.
-Therefore, once the hearing aids are tested, you can order your device and schedule hearing aid programming with your audiologist.
+The audiologist will recommend a few hearing aid options that are at different price points, depending on the severity of hearing loss, activity level, and preferences.
+It can be helpful to try different brands for a few hours or a day to see if you are satisfied with that model.
+Therefore, once they are tested, you can order your device and schedule hearing aid programming with your audiologist.

 How to Adjust to Wearing Hearing Aids

-Additionally, it is important to get your hearing aids fitted and programmed properly.
+Additionally, it is important to get them fitted and programmed properly.
 However, there is a list of factors you should be aware of before wearing the hearing aids for the first time.